About Us

 In 2010, Wings awarded a scholarship to a local David Thompson Secondary School student pursuing a career in environmental or natural sciences.

-24 Years of Wings Festival
+26 Years of Wings over the Rockies Festival

-1997 Wings Over the Rockies – Wayne Campbell
+1997 Wings over the Rockies – Wayne Campbell

 1998 Migration Sensation – David Bird